-To create a FlashCopy logical drive, do the following:
+Perform the following steps to create a FlashCopy logical drive:

 - 1. To ensure that you have the accurate point-in-time image of the base logical drive, stop applications and flush cache I/O to the base logical drive. - 2.
 Open the Subsystem Management window.
 From the Logical view, right-click the base logical drive. - Select Create FlashCopy Logical Drive.
 The Create FlashCopy Logical Drive wizard starts. - 4.
 Follow the on-screen instructions. - 5.
 See the Subsystem Management online help for instructions on how to add the FlashCopy logical drive to the host.